Withings Sleep Tracking Mat Review: The Best Under-Mattress Sleep Sensor in 2026?

 Fitbit Charge 5 - The Wearable Alternative

-If you're open to a wristband, the Fitbit Charge 5 offers a more complete picture: sleep, plus daytime activity, plus stress, plus heart rate variability, all for the same $129.95.
+Fitbit Charge 5 RingConn Gen 2 Air, Ultra-Thin AI Smart Ring, 10-Day Battery Life, Fitness/Sleep/Stress/HR Tracker for Women&Men, No App Fee for Standard Features, iOS & Android Compatible (Size 10, Galaxy Sliver) If you're open to a wristband, the RingConn Gen 2 Air offers a more complete picture: sleep, plus daytime activity, plus stress, plus heart rate variability, all for the same $129.95.
 The trade-off is charging every 5 to 6 days and remembering to wear it.

 In my side-by-side testing, Charge 5 sleep stage data was 90 percent in agreement with Withings on total sleep time, but it surfaced more granular HRV trends.
 If I were buying one device today, I'd genuinely have to think hard between these two.